nubbel/SkinKit/README.md

 ```

 This piece of code first retrieves an instance of the `SKSkinManager` class which is responsible for applying custom appearance modifications to your UI elements.
 It mainly relies on the `UIAppearance` proxy that was introduced in iOS 5.0 and further enhanced in iOS 6.0.
-The next step is to set a skin that should be used modify the app's appearance.
+The next step is to set a skin that should be used to modify the app's appearance.
 A skin functions as a data source (much like a `UITableViewDataSource`).
 The skin manager may ask the skin for colors to tint UI elements or for custom images to be used for the navigation bar or bar button items etc..
 Learn more about skins and how to build them in the [Building skins](#building-skins) section.
-Finally call `applySkin`
+Finally call `applySkin` for the modifications to take effect.

 ### Customize views ###

-Some UI elements (like a regular `UIView`, `UIScrollView` or `UITableView`) don't support the `UIAppearance` proxy.
+Some UI elements (like a regular `UIView`, `UIScrollView` or `UITableView`) don't have a `UIAppearance` proxy.
 However **SkinKit** provides a way to do custom appearance modifications on these elements as well.
-One way to do this is to manually apply the skin to individual view:
+One way to do this is to manually apply the skin to individual views:

 ```objc
 // skin a UIView